-Born Richard Anthony Monsour in Boston in 1937, Dale spearheaded the surf-music craze of the early ‘60s with his unprecedented blend of Middle Eastern scales, traditional Mexican rhythms and full-bore spring reverb to evoke the sound of crashing waves.
-In 1963, he established himself with panache as “The King of the Surf Guitar” by releasing an album of that name featuring three originals and nine “surf-ified” covers, all instrumentals, that had an indelible influence on every surf-music band including the most celebrated acts of the “vocal-surf” genre that followed like The Beach Boys, Jan and Dean and The Trashmen, all of whom regularly included Dale’s original tunes on their albums.
+Dale spearheaded the surf-music craze of the early ‘60s with his unprecedented blend of Middle Eastern scales, traditional Mexican rhythms and full-bore spring reverb to evoke the sound of crashing waves.
+In 1963, he established himself with panache as “The King of the Surf Guitar” by releasing an album of that name that included three originals and nine “surf-ified” covers – all instrumentals – and had an indelible influence on every future surf-music band including vocal groups like The Beach Boys, Jan and Dean and The Trashmen, all of whom included Dale’s tunes on their albums.

-Dale’s impact didn’t stop at surf music, though.
+His impact didn’t stop at surf music, though.
 By the late ‘60s it had reached the polar-opposite extreme of the pop-music spectrum with rock-guitar luminaries like Jimi Hendrix, Pete Townshend and Brian May crediting Dale’s techniques as foundational to their own styles.
 By the mid-‘70s, the press was calling Dale “one of the fathers of heavy metal” because he introduced tremolo picking to rock music, a technique used as frequently in folk these days as it is in thrash and death metal.
-Dale’s rapid-fire, single-note staccato-picking style was unmatched until younger guitarists like Eddie Van Halen took it to a new level in the late ‘70s and now the technique is considered rudimentary for top-tier rock and jazz-fusion players.
+His rapid-fire, single-note staccato-picking style was virtually unmatched until younger guitarists like Eddie Van Halen took it to a new level in the late ‘70s and now the technique is considered rudimentary for top-tier rock and jazz-fusion players.

-Raised in Quincy, Massachusetts, Dale grew up surrounded by “world music” decades before that was an actual musical category.
-His father’s ancestry was Lebanese and his mother’s Polish-Belarusian, and Dale started playing piano at age nine in addition to traditional instruments including the tarabaki, a goblet drum used often in Egyptian music, and the oud, a lute-type instrument common in the Middle East and North Africa.
+Born Richard Anthony Monsour in Boston in 1937, and raised in Quincy, Massachusetts, Dale grew up surrounded by “world music” decades before that was an actual musical category.
+His father’s ancestry was Lebanese, his mother’s was Polish-Belarusian and Dale started playing piano at age nine in addition to traditional instruments including the tarabaki (a goblet drum often used in Egyptian music) and the oud (a lute-type instrument common in the Middle East and North Africa).

 He began playing trumpet at 13, then – inspired by Hank Williams’ music and particularly by his rendition of “Tennessee Waltz” – he fell in love with the ukulele at age 15 and guitar immediately thereafter.
 By age 17, Dale was an outstanding guitarist so it’s no surprised that in 2003 he was #31 in Rolling Stone’s “100 Greatest Guitarists of All Time.”
-A left-handed player like Jimi Hendrix, Paul McCartney and The Cars’ Elliot Easton, he learned how to play both rhythm and lead, with his tarabaki skills having a major influence on the former – and being the foundation for every instrument he ever played, he said – in terms of the alternate-picking technique he called “the pulsation.”
+A left-handed player like Jimi Hendrix, Paul McCartney and The Cars’ Elliot Easton, he learned both rhythm and lead, with his tarabaki skills having a major influence on the former – and being the foundation for every instrument he ever played, he once said – in terms of the alternate-picking technique he called “the pulsation.”

-In 1961, Dale released the single “Let’s Go Trippin’” which is widely credited for launching the entire surf-music craze, both instrumental and vocal.
+In 1961, he recorded the single “Let’s Go Trippin’” which is widely credited for launching the entire surf-music craze, both instrumental and vocal.
 It hit #4 in the Los Angeles station KFWB’s Most Requested list, peaked at #60 in the Billboard Hot 100 and was included on his first full-length album, 1962’s Surfer’s Choice, released on the Deltone label and picked up by Capitol for national distribution.

-In 1996, Dale was inducted into the Hollywood Rock Walk of Fame and in 2000 the US House of Representatives elected him to the Library of Congress Hall of Records for Outstanding Achievements in Music.
+While touring throughout North America, the UK, Europe, Japan and Australia in the 1990s and 2000s, he appeared at a number of New England venues including the Iron Horse Music Hall in Northampton, The Middle East in Cambridge and Toad’s Place in New Haven.
+In 1996, Dale was inducted into the Hollywood Rock Walk of Fame and in 2000 the United States House of Representatives elected him to the Library of Congress Hall of Records for Outstanding Achievements in Music.
 In 2009, he was inducted into the Musicians Hall of Fame and Museum in Nashville and the Surfing Walk of Fame in Huntington Beach.